 You can be fitted for a permanent breast prosthesis when the wound is healed to the point that pain and swelling have settled.
 This usually takes six to eight weeks after surgery.
-The Just You Boutique is a mastectomy shop in Victoria specializing in prosthetics and mastectomy bras.
-Their contact information can be found along with the cotton breast form you have been sent.

-Prosthetics are also available through local medical supply outlets.
+Prosthetics are available through local medical supply outlets, and Mastectomy shops.
 If you are from out of town, please contact the Canadian Cancer Society info service at 1-888-939-3333 for a list of mastectomy shops in your area.